NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Bestiary 2/Grindylow.md

 abilities_mid:
   - name: ""
   - name: "[[Bestiary Ability Glossary/Attack of Opportunity|Attack of Opportunity (Special)]]"
     desc: "`pf2:r`  A grindylow gains 1 extra reaction at the start of each of its turns that it can use only to make an Attack of Opportunity with a tentacle.
-It can't use more than one Attack of Opportunity triggered by the same choice.\n"
+It can't use more than one Attack of Opportunity triggered by the same choice.\n\n* * *\n"

 attacks:
   - name: ""